ckoys/Raspberry-Pi-Zero-Rubber-Ducky-Pi/readme.md

 ## Duckyscript

-There are lots of [ready made ducky scripts here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) and you can make your own with [this generator](https://ducktoolkit.com/).
-Just make sure you use uncompiled Ducky Script .dd extension not .bin.
+There are lots of [ready made ducky scripts here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) and you can make your own with your brain or an generator.

-A .dd file is a standard .txt file with the extension chanaged.
+The .dd file is a standard .txt file who is only the extension changed.
 To clear up some confusion, the DuckToolKit will give you an option to download a compiled inject.bin file or a duckycode.txt file.
 You need to download the duckycode.txt file and change the name/extension to payload.dd and then put it in the /boot part of the SD card so that the Pi can load and run the script.

 ## Credits